 In hotter months, we only run in the mornings or evenings, when the temperatures are cooler.
 If it’s over 75°, then Sora stays at home and we take her to a river or lake to cool off.
-Watch for signs of overheating like excessive panting and malaise when it’s hot and offer your dog water frequently.
+Watch for signs of overheating like excessive panting and malaise when it’s hot and take frequent water breaks to ensure they stay hydrated.

 If your path takes you on pavement, check the heat of the ground by holding the back of your hand to the road for at least 5 seconds.
 If it’s too hot for you, then it’s too hot for your pup.

 At the other extreme, winter cold can affect your dog as well.
 Dogs with short coats may require a jacket.
-When running in the snow, check for ice balls accumulated in your dog’s paws.
+When running in the snow, check for ice balls accumulated in your dog’s paws or snow balls on their fur.
 If you notice them limping, that’s probably the cause.
-Booties can help eliminate the chance of painful ice balls.

 Know Your Dog

 Different dogs are better suited for running longer distances, while others are great for shorter runs.
 I know Sora loves running because she wags her tail when I get out her running leash.
 She wants to continue running long after we’ve completed our 15-mile training run.
 Not all dogs are this gung ho about the sport.
 Monitor your pup and ask yourself whether or not he truly enjoys running.